The four seasons on Earth | Why the Earth has seasons?

 Summer

-During the summer season, temperatures rise and the days are longer.
-Mid-summer in the Northern Hemisphere is the time when the North Pole has the maximum tilt towards the Sun.
-This is also the time of mid-winter in the Southern Hemisphere.
+During summer, temperatures rise and the days become longer.
+Mid-summer in the Northern Hemisphere occurs when the North Pole has the maximum tilt towards the Sun.
+At the same time, the Southern Hemisphere experiences mid-winter.

 Seasons